sd17fall/softdes.web/_assignments/mini-project-2-computational-art.md

 loudness changes as picked up by your computer's microphone.
 This can be used to have a visual that pulses along to the music (or your voice).

-In order to process audio from the microphone, check out [pyalsaaudio](http://larsimmisch.github.io/pyalsaaudio/).
+**Linux**: In order to process audio from the microphone, check out [pyalsaaudio](http://larsimmisch.github.io/pyalsaaudio/).
 To use the library you will need to install both the **pyalsaaudio** package and some libraries that it depends on.
 Here are the install commands: